-- · Cars with manual transmission must be secured by engaging first gear. - · Cars with automatic transmission must have the transmission selector lever in "P" position. - · The handbrake must be released. - · Ventilation traps should be left open. - Writing on the windscreen and/or windows is forbidden.
+- · Cars with manual transmission must be secured by engaging first gear. - Cars with automatic transmission must have the transmission selector lever in "P" position. - The manual handbrake must be released. - The automatic handbrake may not engage automatically in all models.
+For those that do, switch it off (if needed) according to the OEM's procedure.
+Ventilation traps should be left open. - Writing on the windscreen and/or windows is forbidden.
 Easily removable stickers can be used if allowed by the manufacturer and only in specifically indicated areas. - Cars left for storage must have their keys removed from the ignition.
 Keys must be managed according to the manufacturer's requirements. - It is forbidden to change the original folded position of the exterior mirrors. - For longer storage, the battery should be disconnected.